Jon Hendricks: Early years

-Born in 1921 in Newark, Ohio, Hendricks and his 14 siblings moved many times, following their father's assignments as an AME pastor, before settling permanently in Toledo.
-The house was often full of visiting jazz musicians, for whom Jon's mother provided meals.
+Born on September 16, 1921, in Newark, Ohio, United States, Hendricks moved many times with his 14 siblings, following their father's assignments as an AME pastor, before settling permanently in Toledo.
+The family house was often full of visiting jazz musicians, for whom Jon's mother provided meals.

 Hendricks began his singing career at the age of seven.
 He has said: "By the time I was 10, I was a local celebrity in Toledo.
 I had offers to go with Fats Waller when I was 12, and offers to go with Ted Lewis and be his shadow when I was 13.
 He had that song 'Me and My Shadow'.
 And he had this little Negro boy who was his shadow, that did everything he did.
 That was his act."
-The Tatum family lived on the same street as the Hendrickses.
+The Tatum family lived on the same street as the Hendricks family.
 Jon Hendricks received his early musical training from piano prodigy Art Tatum, and the two of them began appearing together around town.

 As a teenager, Jon made good money from singing on the radio with a harmony group, The Swing Buddies.
 This earned him enough money to support his entire family.
 He continued performing around Toledo and Detroit until he was drafted into the US Army.

 World War II

-As a soldier during World War II, Hendricks took part in the D-Day landings of June, 1944, and was later attached to the quartermaster's headquarters in France.
+As a soldier during World War II, Hendricks took part in the D-Day landings of June 1944, and was later attached to the quartermaster's headquarters in France.
 When he and some black fellow soldiers were shot at by white US military police for consorting with white French women, they went on the run with truckloads of army supplies, remaining at large until eventually recaptured and court-martialled in November 1945.
 By then the war was over, and Hendricks served only 11 months in the stockade before returning home to attend University of Toledo on the G.I.
 Bill as a pre-law major.
 Just when he was about to enter the graduate law program, the G.I. benefits ran out.
 Jon met his first wife Colleen "Connie" Moore in Toledo.
-They were married and eventually had 4 children.
+They were married and eventually had four children.
 One night in 1950, Hendricks got up and scatted at a Charlie Parker gig in Toledo.
 Parker encouraged him to come to New York and look him up.
 Hendricks moved his family there two years later and resumed his singing career.